tomquisel/tomquisel.github.io/_posts/2022-06-16-navigating-disagreements.md

 ### Include them in the problem solving

 Ask them for their ideas on how to prevent the issue going forward.
 The key word there is "ask" as telling them how to change their behavior can create conflict.
 They’ll feel a sense of ownership if they choose how to move forward.
 They’ll likely come up with ideas you hadn’t thought of, which can help you learn.
 If it doesn’t seem like they’re coming up with strong solutions, offer suggestions.
-The goal is not only to come up with ways they can change, but also identify ways that your behavior or the greater context could be adjusted to solve the problem.
+The goal isn't only to come up with ways they can change, but also identify ways that your behavior or the greater context could be adjusted to solve the problem.

 ### De-escalation